JonathanMEdwards/subtext10/doc/language.md

 > 0
 > increment = with{+ 1}
 > ```
 > Here the 0 preceding the definition of `increment` serves as the default input value to the function.
 When `increment` is called, the previous value will be inserted as the first statement.
-This abbreviation is especially convenient with series functions, like `find`, that automatically supply a default previous value, saving the duplication of specifying it explicitly.
+This abbreviation is especially convenient with array functions, like `find`, that automatically supply a default previous value, saving the duplication of specifying it explicitly.

 > There is another abbreviation for defining functions.
 For example,
 > ```